 Gone are the days of passive learning.
 Socially-conscious, experiential-learning programs are empowering a more engaged student population to make the world a better place while providing them with exceptional career exploration and preparation opportunities.
 Learn about programs at a variety of community colleges that are socially-conscious—through partnerships with Habitat for Humanity and other non-profit organizations—and experiential (i.e., hands-on practice doing what is being taught).

-Clyne Namuo, Dean Of Business And Technology, Technology Division, Cochise College
+Clyne Namuo, Dean, Business and Technology, Cochise College

 Learn how Wallace State Community College revamped their applied technologies programs to include multiple stackable short-term certificates, degrees, and certification options.
 The changes have resulted in increased program completion rates while helping students' resumes become more attractive to potential employers.